M64GitHub/zigreSID/README.md

 2. **Simplified C++ Framework**: A custom wrapper that manages timing, buffer generation, and playback logic, so you don’t have to.
 3. **C Bindings**: Exposes the simpliefied framework functionalities through a clean C interface.
 4. **Zig Wrapper**: A clear and explicit Zig interface built with structs and associated methods, wrapping C bindings for seamless SID playback and control.
-6. 🧵 **Threaded and Unthreaded Execution**: Use the threaded variant to move audio buffer generation out of SDL into its own thread.

 <br>